nick-poole/harlemren/README.md

 8/3/23

+- FEAT(services): Adds pagination and navigation to Swiper and updated their color schemes

 - FEAT(mto): Adjust layout for mto section on large screens (768px)

 - FEAT(mto): Adjust layout for mto section on medium screens (568px)